Gilbert & George

-Gilbert Prousch, sometimes referred to as Gilbert Proesch (born 17 September 1943 in San Martin de Tor, Italy), and George Passmore (born 8 January 1942 in Plymouth, United Kingdom), are two artists who work together as the collaborative art duo Gilbert & George.
-They are known for their distinctive and highly formal appearance and manner in performance art, and also for their brightly coloured graphic-style photo-based artworks.
-In 2017, the artists celebrated their 50th anniversary.
+Gilbert Prousch, sometimes referred to as Gilbert Proesch (born 17 September 1943), and George Passmore (born 8 January 1942) are artists who work together as the collaborative art duo Gilbert & George.
+They are known for their formal appearance and manner in performance art, and for their brightly coloured graphic-style photo-based artworks.
+In 2017 the pair celebrated their 50th anniversary as collaborators.
+In April 2023 Gilbert & George opened the Gilbert & George Centre in Heneage Street, London E1, to showcase their work in regular exhibitions.

 Early lives

-Gilbert Prousch was born in San Martin de Tor in South Tyrol, northern Italy, his mother tongue being Ladin.
+Gilbert Prousch was born in San Martin de Tor in Alto Adige South Tyrol, northern Italy, his native language being Ladin.
 He studied art at the Sëlva School of Art in Val Gardena and Hallein School of Art in Austria and the Akademie der Kunst, Munich, before moving to England.

 George Passmore was born in Plymouth in the United Kingdom, to a single mother in a low-income household.
-He studied art at the Dartington College of Arts and the Oxford School of Art.
+He dropped out of regular school by the time he was fifteen years old and studied art at Dartington College of Arts and then Oxford School of Art.

 The two first met on 25 September 1967 while studying sculpture at Saint Martin's School of Art.
 The two claim they came together because George was the only person who could understand Gilbert's rather poor English.
 In a 2002 interview with The Daily Telegraph, they said of their meeting: "it was love at first sight".
 They married in 2008.
 They are often seen together on walks through East London.

 Since 1968, Gilbert & George have been residents of Fournier Street, Spitalfields, East London.
 They live in an 18th-century house that has been restored to its original decor.
 Their entire body of work has been created in, and focused on, London's East End, which they see as a microcosm.
 According to George, "Nothing happens in the world that doesn't happen in the East End."

 Work

-Gilbert and George's approach to art has always been anti-elitist.
+Gilbert and George claim that their approach to art has always been anti-elitist.
 Adopting the slogan 'Art for All', they aimed to be relevant beyond the narrow confines of the art world.
 Although they work in a variety of media, they have always referred to all of their works as "sculpture".

+One of their first notable works of art, created in 1969, was a photographic self-portrait of them wearing their trademark suits.
+George the Cunt and Gilbert the Shit was so titled to forestall criticism.

 Between 1970 and 1974 they made drawings (referred to as 'Charcoal on Paper Sculptures') and paintings to give a more tangible form to their identity as 'living sculptures'.

-One of their first notable works of art was a photographic self-portrait of them wearing their trademark suits.
-George the Cunt and Gilbert the Shit was so titled in order to pre-empt criticism.